realMidoss/patri/README.md

 # Patri Bot - Powered by Heroku

-A bot that I made for python practice this BOT designed for GAM Discord server
+A bot that I made for python practice this BOT was designed for GAM Discord server
 And my first ever codding project

-Targets of prohect (Still ongoing):

-1. Making an economy system and a leaderboard
-2. Seting a Database
-3. Writing code in a clean way
+Features of Patri:

+* Bean Economy System
+* Anime reactions to eachother
+* meme commands
+* fake moderation commands

 Thanks to Forg, Jaymo, Luna and Prefix